 Questions?
 Please contact EduMine: +1 604 683 2037 or [email protected] and we will get back to you during regular business hours, Monday - Friday, 8:00am to 5:00pm Pacific Time.

-The full fee for the two day program is CAD 1,450 + tax.
-The fee covers tuition, a comprehensive set of course notes, access to EduMine e-learning, a certificate of attendance, continental breakfasts and lunches including light refreshments.
+The fee covers the lecture, access to Pre-Course e-learning, a certificate of attendance, and catered breakfasts and lunches including light refreshments.
 The fee does not cover accommodation.

 Early Bird: there is a 10% discount if you register at least 30 days prior to the course start date.
 A 10% discount is offered for groups of 3 or more OR if you provide your Annual EduMine subscription User ID at time of registration.
 The maximum discount that can be applied is 20%.

 The course will be held at InfoMine Inc, Vancouver, Canada, Suite 640 - 580 Hornby Street, Vancouver, BC.
-Detailed arrival instructions, including a map, will be sent to all participants 10-14 days prior to the commencement of the course.
+Detailed arrival instructions will be sent to all participants 10-14 days prior to the commencement of the course.

 If you need to make hotel reservations, we recommend the following hotels.
 Each hotel is within a 5-15 minute walking distance of the course venue and provides convenient access to transportation and 'Canada Line' rapid transit to/from Vancouver International Airport.